stefanpejcic/OpenPanel/website/docs/admin/emails/settings.md

 ![mailserver stack](/img/admin/mailserver_stack.png)

-Changes to this services will interupt current email traffic and restart the mailserver.
+Changes to this service will interrupt current email traffic and restart the mailserver.

 Advanced users can edit the `/usr/local/mail/openmail/mailserver.env` and `/usr/local/mail/openmail/compose.yml` files directly through the interface.